IouJenLiu/PIC/README.md

 The improved MPE code is based on the MPE implementation of https://github.com/openai/multiagent-particle-envs

+The GCN code is based on the implementation of https://github.com/tkipf/gcn

 ### License
 PIC is licensed under the MIT License